Whenever I share articles about keeping kids occupied with fun activities, I also like to add a bit of a disclaimer.

-My kids love creating with cardboard and so does almost every child!
+My kids love creating with cardboard and so does almost every other child!

-So what could be more fun than making your own skiis to use around the house?
+So what could be more fun than making your own skis to use around the house?

 All you need is an old cardboard box that can be cut up and 2 empty soda bottles.

-When we made our skiis we didn’t have any soda bottles so we improvised and used duct tape.
+When we made our skis we didn’t have any soda bottles so we improvised and used duct tape.